You have a close decision to make on hiring a ColdFusion developer or several different ways to architect a program.

 In sales often clients don’t take the cost of choice N into account because they have had the problem and been in this choice for so long.
 It is my job wearing my salesperson hat to help them see the true costs of choice N, as well as the costs and benefits of choosing buying from me.
 Bringing more consciousness to their buying decision.

-2. Intuitive decision making.
-When a decision is pretty equal and complex then using intuition processes all the complexity at a subconscious level, saving my conscious processing power for other thoughts.
+When a decision is pretty equal and complex than using intuition processes all the complexity at a subconscious level, saving my conscious processing power for other thoughts.
 It is also fast to do.

 This is one method for making intuitive decisions, or at least giving you extra info for your conscious decision process.